 Within months of me leaving, Independent Insurance went spectacularly bust, owing Insurance Times, among others, a small fortune.

 This was best covered by Private Eye’s Street of Shame column in July 2001 (pdf, new window).
 Both the publisher, Sarah Tunstall, and managing director, Shephard, were later sacked.

-This pair both turned up again running the magazine trade body the Periodical Publishers’ Association (PPA) (new window), but Shephard got the elbow from there too after 18-months (Guardian story, new window).
+The pair both turned up again running the magazine trade body the Periodical Publishers’ Association (PPA) (new window), but Shephard got the elbow from there too after 18 months (Guardian story, new window).

-I wrote extensively for Insurance Times and was asked to return to help the then new editor Tom Broughton when he took over, working two days a week for the new editor’s first two months.
+I wrote extensively for Insurance Times and was asked to return to help the new editor at the time, Tom Broughton, when he took over, working two days a week for the new editor’s first two months.

-I then wrote a weekly career’s column, called Up the ladder, for a year.
-And I then wrote the early morning website news copy (the subject of my first blog post).
+I then wrote a weekly careers column, called Up the ladder, for a year.
+And I was commissioned to write the early morning website news copy (the subject of my first blog post).

-Best of all I was in court to see Michael Bright squirm as he was prosecuted for fraud.
+I was in court to see Michael Bright squirm as he was prosecuted for fraud.
 He was eventually found guilty (Times report, new window) in October 2007 and sent to prison for 7 years.
-Despite being on holiday in Normandy, France, I went live on Radio 5 to call him a liar, a bully and a cheat.
+Although on holiday in France, I appeared live on Radio 5 to call him a liar, a bully and a cheat.
 Life does not get much better than that. (blog of that holiday, new window)

 Property People was a weekly A4 magazine for the social and private rented housing market.